The Schomburg Center for Research in Black Culture

 Confirmation: If your tour has been confirmed, you will receive a confirmation form within 7 days (business days).
 Please present your confirmation form at the security desk when you arrive at the Schomburg Center.

 Monday through Saturday 10 a.m. to 6 p.m.
-To find out more about our current exhibitions, please click here.
+Learn more about our current exhibitions.

 Admission is free for the exhibitions at the Schomburg; however, donations are welcomed.